 The original organ was built by Joseph Ridges, an English convert to The Church of Jesus Christ of Latter-day Saints who came to Salt Lake City by way of Australia.
 Ridges' modest instrument, built with old-world craftsmanship and a liberal dose of pioneer ingenuity, was constructed of materials native to the region as far as possible.
 Though the organ has been rebuilt and enlarged several times during its 135-year history, the original casework and some of Ridges' pipes still remain in the organ today.

-Currently, the Mormon Tabernacle Choir has a staff of five professional organists: Richard Elliott, Clay Christiansen and Andrew Unsworth assisted by Bonnie Goodliffe and Linda Margetts.
-The organists accompany the Choir during its weekly radio and television broadcasts of Music & The Spoken Word as well as in recordings and other concert appearances.
+Currently, The Tabernacle Choir has a staff of five professional organists who accompany the Choir during its weekly radio and television broadcasts of Music & the Spoken Word as well as in recordings and other concert appearances.
 They also perform daily 30-minute recitals on the historic Tabernacle organ as well as the Conference Center organ in the summer.

 Some Additional Facts:

 - The present instrument was built in 1948 by the Aeolian-Skinner Company of Boston, Massachusetts, under the direction of G. Donald Harrison, president and tonal director of the firm.